Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/update_existing.md

 }
 ```

+Note that destroying a planet will destroy anything orbiting it.
+For instance, destroying Giants Deep will automatically destroy the Orbital Probe Cannon.
+If you destroy the sun, it will destroy the entire solar system.
+This is not recommended, since if you want to start a new solar system from scratch you should use the `starSystem` field to create your own system.

-Remember that if you destroy Timber Hearth you better put a `Spawn` module on another planet.
-If you want to entirely replace the solar system you can destroy everything, including the sun.
-Also, deleting a planet destroys anything orbiting it, so if you want to replace the solar system you can just destroy the sun.
-If you're making a brand new star system, you don't have to worry about deleting any existing planets; they won't be there.
+Remember that if you destroy Timber Hearth you must put a `Spawn` module on another planet, since you just destroyed the default spawn location.